 It is hard to exaggerate the importance of admitting our condition to be this bad.
 If we think of ourselves as basically good or even less than totally at odds with God, our grasp of the work of God in redemption will be defective.
-But if we humble ourselves under this terrible truth of our total depravity, we will be in a position to see and appreciate the glory and wonder of the work of God discussed in the next four points.20
+But if we humble ourselves under this terrible truth of our total depravity, we will be in a position to see and appreciate the glory and wonder of the work of God discussed in the next four points.

-14. Derive a summary definition of total depravity from this article.
-In what ways is our rebellion total?

-15. Record any remaining questions or objections in the space below.
+- 14. Derive a summary definition of total depravity from this article.
+In what ways is our rebellion total? - ANSWER.
+Our rebellion to God is total in four ways.
+We do not delight in God; everything we do as unbelievers is sin; we are completely incapable of submitting to God and his law; our rebellion is worthy of eternal punishment. - 15.
+Record any remaining questions or objections in the space below. - ANSWER.
+Answers will vary.

-20 John Piper, "What We Believe About the Five Points of Calvinism," an online article at the Desiring God website (www.desiringgod.org).
+John Piper, "What We Believe About the Five Points of Calvinism," an online article at the Desiring God website (www.desiringgod.org).